gkarwchan/hugoblogsource/content/posts/2024_12_27_Azure_Artifact_Cerdential_Provider.md

 We are going to list the plugin discovery rules by its priority.

 1. Environment variables:
-If an environment variable `NUGET_PLUGIN_PATHS` exist then it takes priority.
-The environment variable should contains the full path of the executables exe in .NET framework, or the .dll in .NET Core.
+If `NUGET_PLUGIN_PATHS` is set then it takes precedence.
+The variable should contains the full path of the executables exe in .NET framework, or the .dll in .NET Core.
 2. User-Location: the user location is:
-    1. for .NET Core: %UserProfile%/.nuget/plugins/netcore
+    1. for .NET Core: `%UserProfile%/.nuget/plugins/netcore`
-    2. for .NET Framework: %UserProfile%/.nuget/plugins/netfx
+    2. for .NET Framework: `%UserProfile%/.nuget/plugins/netfx`
 ```
 .nuget
     plugins